hydrodynamicstability/hydrodynamicstability/README.md

 ### Christopher Tong's GitHub site

-Data professional, scholar, critic.
+Data professional; scholar; critic.

-I have an M.S. in applied statistics and Ph.D. in physics from Purdue University.
+I have an M.S. in applied statistics and a Ph.D. in physics from Purdue University.
 I have been a biostatistician for the last 20 years.

+I am a permanent member of the American Physical Society (APS), American Geophysical Union (AGU), International Chinese Statistical Association (ICSA), Mathematical Association of America (MAA), and Society of Industrial and Applied Mathematics (SIAM).
+I am currently also a member of the American Meteorological Society (AMS), American Statistical Association (ASA), and American Association for the Advancement of Science (AAAS).

 A list of my selected publications and abstracts may be found [here](https://hydrodynamicstability.github.io/publicationlist/).